vedantparmar12/langgraph-agent/README.md

 **Arithmetic Calculator**: I made this tool handle both simple operations like "5 + 3" and complex expressions like "2+3*4-5/2".
 I used Python's AST module to safely evaluate mathematical expressions without security risks.

 **Country Information Tool**: I connected this to the free REST Countries API to get real data about any country including capital, currency, and region.
-I removed the need for API keys by switching from a paid service to this free one.

 ### Memory System
 I implemented a dual memory approach: